Software, where to begin?

 Adobe again is supported the most in print however that's where they stop having any advantage, if it is an advantage because many times support is very poor.
 Todays print shops are few in number and many are severely limited in knowledge.

 Corel is just as capable for most print, by most I mean 99.5% they fall short on large page count documents but make up for it by being vastly superior for large and grand scale print, vehicle wraps, donor walls and signage up to 150 foot square, in 1 to 1 scale.
 However support is no better than Adobe.

 Affinity or Inkscape will only be as good as the user, as far as that goes so will MicroSoft Publisher but YOU THE USER have to be extra capable.

 Image editing and output application parameters.

 It's the same questions.
-If you're creating layered work for sharing and editing, you had better only share it with people using the same application.
-Not only the same application but in many cases the same version of the same application.
+If you're creating layered work for sharing and editing, you had better only share it with people using the same version of the same application.
 Otherwise, it's not if there will be issues, it's, there will be issues.
 Also transparency from one application in many cases does not work if taken into another application.

 With the concept of using a flattened TIF file (no layers or transparency) for inter application transfer most of the following will work fine.
 Photoshop, Corel Photo-PAINT, GIMP, Affinity Photo, PaintShop Pro and a host of others.